The AA: Charitable association

 After the war, the AA led protests against petrol rationing, which was repealed in 1950.
 1949 saw the launch of a night-time breakdown and recovery service, initially in London only, then extended nationwide.
 The AA Insurance brokerage service was started in 1967.
 The organisation campaigned for the compulsory wearing of seat belts, and for the introduction of unleaded petrol.
 Seat belt legislation became law in the United Kingdom on 1 January 1983 with the Transport Act 1981.
 The AA has lobbied successive governments over what they describe as 'unfair motoring taxes'.

 In February 1972, the AA relocated from its central London offices to Basingstoke.
 In the following year it began broadcasting AA Roadwatch traffic reports on commercial radio stations.
 AA Relay was also introduced in 1973, a service that will deliver a broken-down vehicle, its driver and passengers, luggage and trailer to anywhere in Britain.

 Member criticism

-In 1998, as a result of enquiries by James Birkin, an AA member it emerged that members had the right to stand for the executive committee.
-It also emerged during correspondence that there was no record of any member of the AA ever having stood for election.
-At that time, the committee had the right to veto those standing and had in fact always appointed new members.
-Birkin stood for the committee in 1998, having first issued a press release reported in the London Evening Standard highly critical of way the system operated.
-He was duly rejected by the committee as a candidate they wished to be permitted to stand.
-Criticism followed at the annual general meeting in May 1998, describing the executive committee of behaving like a "self-perpetuating oligarchy."
-The meeting repeatedly criticised chairman Sir Brian Shaw for having said that members who were unhappy with this arrangement could "vote with their feet".
+In 1998, as a result of enquiries by James Birkin, an AA member, it emerged that members had the right to stand for election to the executive committee, which had never happened.
+At that time, the committee had the right to veto those standing and had always appointed members.
+Birkin stood for the committee in 1998, having first issued a press release reported in the London Evening Standard highly critical of the way the system operated.
+He was duly vetoed by the committee and a member was appointed.
+Criticism of the committee of behaving like a "self-perpetuating oligarchy" followed the May 1998 annual meeting.
+Chairman Sir Brian Shaw was also criticised for saying that members who were unhappy with this arrangement could "vote with their feet".